 1. What are your qualifications?

-Beyond that, ask what training she has successfully completed, whether she holds any kind of specialty, and what steps she takes to keep up with changes and developments in the financial planning field.
+Further, ask what training she has successfully completed, whether she holds any kind of specialty, and what steps she takes to keep up with changes and developments in the financial planning field.

 2. What experience do you have?